What Is Nginx?

-It is open source and currently holds the title of second most used web server, mainly due to the fact that it can handle extremely high amounts of traffic.
+It is open source and currently holds the title of the second most used web server, mainly due to the fact that it can handle extremely high amounts of traffic.

 History of Nginx

-Development on Nginx commenced in 2002, and the founder was Igor Sysoev, a Russian developer who later took on the title of Chief Architect.
+Development of Nginx commenced in 2002, and the founder was Igor Sysoev, a Russian developer who later took on the title of Chief Architect.

-According to Nginx Inc, the technology is responsible for serving up 40 per cent of the top 10,000 sites in the world, measured in terms of traffic.
+According to Nginx Inc, the technology is responsible for serving up 40 percent of the top 10,000 sites in the world, measured in terms of traffic.

 It has been used in Russia for many years to facilitate speedy service on some of the country's biggest websites.

 What Nginx Does Best

 "I evaluated NGINX Plus and was amazed at its power.
 The benchmarks just blew me away.
 The amount of traffic that NGINX Plus can handle is unreal - even beyond our needs." - James Ridle, IT Operations Manager at Montana Interactive

 NGINX as a Reverse Proxy